-If you are interested in learning more about the recent grant funding available for active military, eligible veterans, and their spouses, please contact Darryl Partner
+If you are interested in learning more about the recent grant funding available for active military, eligible veterans, and their spouses, please contact the Veteran's Service Office

 Gear up for a skill that's in great demand!

-At this time we only offer our eight week day time program.
-This class is designed to allow you the opportunity to learn how to drive a semi-truck & trailer combination vehicle, positioning you to begin a rewarding truck driving career.
+We offer an eight week daytime program only.
+This class is designed to give you the opportunity to learn how to drive a semi-truck & trailer combination vehicle, positioning you to begin a rewarding truck driving career.

 This course covers much more than the basics in Commercial Drivers' Class A License training.
-Topics include safe driving, vehicle inspections and understanding FMCS Regulations.
-The course also addresses all CDL endorsements and truck controls, including shifting, driving, backing and cargo handling.
-Soft skills are taught, such as employer-employee relations, customer relations, trip planning, map reading, and electronic logs are also taught.
+Topics include safe driving, vehicle inspections and understanding Federal Motor Carrier Safety Regulations.
+The course also addresses all CDL endorsements, truck controls, shifting, driving, backing and cargo handling.
+Skills such as employer-employee relations, customer relations, trip planning, map reading, and electronic logs are also taught.
 The training program breaks down into three segments:

 - DESL 1310 - Truck Driving CDL Training I